rociojoo/rociojoo.github.io/README.md

+This is my personal website.

+A few reminders since I always forget:

 - Build the website by running `rmarkdown::render_site(encoding = "UTF-8")` or just `Ctrl/Cmd + Shift + B`.

 - Commit and push everything from RStudio.